 - Unfolding Case Studies

-Bring the subject to the center of your classroom by incorporating unfolding case studies into your lesson.
+Bring the subject to the center of your classroom by incorporating unfolding case studies into your active learning lesson.
 Start off by providing basic assessment data on a patient.
-As class progresses, continue to reveal more information about that patient and their disease/disorder.
+As the class progresses, continue to reveal more information about that patient and their disease/disorder.
 Make sure students have their smartphones, tablets, or laptops on hand to reference medication, diagnostic testing, and care planning point-of-care software.

 - Reading Reflections

 Assign a particular section of the text to read for homework.
 Then at the beginning of the next class, have students write down: 1.) three things they learned from the reading, 2.) one way that learning might affect them in clinical practice, and 3.) one question they hope to have answered today in class.
 Have students hand in their written reflections, and then discuss the various takeaways as a class.
 Ask students to help answer their classmates’ questions from the reading.
-This short exercise is a great way to ensure students complete the assigned reading ahead of time.
+This short active learning exercise is a great way to ensure students complete the assigned reading ahead of time.

 - The Sensory Deprivation Experience